 Notice if what you want now, from this holiday, has to do with this year, or does it relate to a holiday celebration that happened — or that you wish had happened — 20 years ago.
 Ask yourself if this vision is relevant to your life and desires now.
 Allow yourself to hear the child in your longing, if she is there.
 And if your longing is really a child's longing, be tender with that child.
 But don't confuse her with your adult self.
 If, for instance, you find yourself alone during this holiday, it doesn't have to mean you are unlovable.
 A child might equate being alone with being lonely, but you don't have to see it that way.
 You can be alone and still be aware of the love that is around and in you.

-If you happen to be in a pod or in a bubble in which you surrounded by people on the holiday, notice their faces, their laughter, their idiosyncrasies, but then also be conscious that you, the adult, may need to take care of yourself in ways that you normally don't when guests are around.
+If you happen to be surrounded by people on the holiday, notice their faces, their laughter, their idiosyncrasies, but then also be conscious that you, the adult, may need to take care of yourself in ways that you normally don't when guests are around.
 You might need to take a walk or a nap.
 Or push away the last piece of cake.
 Or not automatically give that last piece away if you really want it.